 In view of this extremely uncertain situation it seems to me very much more cautious and reasonable to take cognizance of the fact that there is not only a psychic but also a psychoid unconscious, before presuming to pronounce metaphysical judgements which are incommensurable with human reason […]

 Jung’s philosophy is transcendental idealism with a bent toward the fantastic.
-Kant argues that humans have no way of apprehending noumenal properties.
+Kant argues that human beings have no way of apprehending noumenal properties.
 We can think of noumena only under the precept of an unknown something.
 Reason remains limited to what it perceives, making many questions of traditional metaphysics unanswerable by reason (cf. Wiki, ‘noumenon’).
-It calls to mind Wittgenstein’s proposition: “Whereof one cannot speak, thereof one must be silent” (arguably his sole contribution to philosophy, after which he took a vow of silence in philosophical matters).
+It calls to mind Wittgenstein’s proposition: “Whereof one cannot speak, thereof one must be silent” (arguably his sole valuable contribution to philosophy, after which he took a vow of silence in philosophical matters).
 Schopenhauer, however, identifies the noumenon as the universal Will.
-Jung continues along these lines and endows the noumenon with divine properties; the ‘unus mundus’ as common ground for psyche and matter, synchronicity as the coincidence of psychic meaning and material event, and archetype as transcendental meaning (reminiscent of Kant’s Ideas of Reason, remote from Plato’s notion).
+Jung continues along these lines and endows the noumenon with divine properties; the unus mundus as common ground for psyche and matter, synchronicity as the coincidence of psychic meaning and material event, and archetype as transcendental meaning (reminiscent of Kant’s ideas of reason, remote from Plato’s notion).
 Jung argues that old-fangled metaphysical concepts, such as the Almighty God, are naïve and incommensurable with human reason, and that’s why he has found out new concepts, commensurable with reason.
 These, however, due to their noumenal nature, can never be verified by science.
 We can only make inferential conjectures.
 However, many would prefer the word misconstrual.
-“Coincidences” lend themselves finely to misconstrual as synchronistic meaningful events (cf. Winther, 2012, here).
+‘Coincidences’ lend themselves finely to misconstrual as synchronistic meaningful events (cf. Winther, 2012, here).

 On the other hand, should psychology redefine the spirit as resident wholly within the psyche, then it amounts to psychologization, since it allows for the integration with consciousness.
-In epistemological terms, it is equally incongruous with negative theology, because the latter says that the spirit transcends our worldly categories.
-Thus, in order to appropriate the spiritual tradition, Jung saw it necessary to define another form of psyche, “the psychoid”, which corresponds to the Kantian noumenon.
+In epistemological terms, it is equally incongruous with negative theology, as the latter says that the spirit transcends our worldly categories.
+Thus, in order to appropriate the spiritual tradition, Jung saw it necessary to define another form of psyche; the realm of the psychoid, corresponding to Kantian noumenal reality.
 But this didn’t work either.
-The conclusion is that the psychologization (or rather, semi-psychologization) of spiritual tradition amounts to a misrepresentation of the same.
+The conclusion is that the (semi-)psychologization of spiritual tradition amounts to a misrepresentation of the same.
 The rationale is that it shall allow the reinterpretation of spiritual symbols in psychological terms.
 In reality, it leads to a misinterpretation of spirit.
-To stand aside from worldly multiplicity is to no avail, because the noumenal (the psychoid) is unattainable anyway.
+To stand aside from worldly multiplicity is to no avail, as the noumenal (the psychoid) remains ever unattainable.
 It changes everything.
-Psychological integration and cultural expression become the only paths forward.
+Psychic integration and cultural expression become the only paths forward.

 The psychological paradigm

 Carl Jung brought the psyche centre stage and gave preference to the motto ‘esse in anima’ before the two traditional metaphysical mottos, ‘esse in spiritu’ and ‘esse in re’.
 As a consequence, many spiritual symbols have become reinterpreted in psychological terms.
-For example, he takes alchemy’s scintillae (divine sparks present in matter) to mean the unconscious as multiple consciousnesses (cf. Jung, 1978, par.388).
-The misinterpretation of spirit is a deleterious consequence of the Jungian focus on psychological integration.
-Even so, Jung sees religion as a partially adequate therapeutical system and gives consent to religion as a venerable institution suitable for people that have not yet advanced to a psychological consciousness.
-Jungian psychologist Edward F. Edinger, however, has taken psychological misinterpretation to new levels (cf. Winther, 1999, here).
-To rectify the psychological lopsidedness the psychological paradigm must be complemented with a spiritual.
+For example, he takes alchemy’s scintillae (divine sparks present in matter) to mean the unconscious as multiple consciousnesses (cf. Jung, 1978, par.
+388).
+The misinterpretation of spirit is a deleterious consequence of the Jungian focus on psychic integration.
+Even so, Jung sees religion as a partially adequate therapeutical system and gives consent to religion as a venerable institution, well suited for the people that have not yet progressed to a psychological consciousness.
+His disciple Edward F. Edinger has, however, taken psychological misinterpretation to new levels (cf. Winther, 1999, here).
+To rectify the lopsidedness the psychological paradigm must be complemented with a spiritual.

 The modern condition and the discipline of psychology is a mixed blessing, and a poor consolation for what might otherwise be a vibrant and rich cultural order.
 A society that discovers the indwelling psyche is a society that is poor in spirit.
 Depth psychology is thus a ‘consolation prize’ in an otherwise gloomy and featureless landscape.
-(Tacey, 2013, Kindle Loc.497-499).
+(Tacey, 2013, loc.
+497-9).

 This turns the Platonic standpoint on its head.
 There is no longer a quest to climb out of Plato’s cave into the daylight of the spiritual Forms.
 Instead, the movement goes in the other direction.
 The path of psychological redemption equates to the refinement of diverse cultural expressions derived from inconspicuous archetypes found in the putrid mud of the unconscious.
 Accordingly, we shall remain in the deep recesses of the worldly cave, produce culture, and paint the walls therein.